kbook6/kbook6/README.md

 ✩ Master of Science in Energy | Texas A&M University 2027 (A-WHOOP!)
 ✩ Bachelor of Science in Biochemistry | Georgia Institute of Technology 2024 (THWg!)
 ✩ Aspiring polyglot (Spanish and German)
-✩ Currently learning: Python and R
+✩ Currently learning: Python, AMPL and R

 ## ⟡ Current Projects ⟡
-✩ ENGY604 Energy Systems Engineering I
+✩ ENGY604 Energy Systems Engineering I           - Optimizing a theoretical grocery store's energy usage

 ## ⟡ Past Projects ⟡
-✩ BIOS6150 Genomics and Applied Bioinformatics with @acressy, @j3kim2019, and @sofia-oliver
+✩ BIOS6150 Genomics and Applied Bioinformatics   - Many projects with @acressy, @j3kim2019, and @sofia-oliver
-✩ CHEM4582 Biochemistry II Laboratory Biometals Course-based Undergraduate Research Experience
+✩ CHEM4582 Biochemistry II Laboratory            - Biometals Course-based Undergraduate Research Experience
-✩ ENGY606 Introduction to Optimization Homework
+✩ ENGY606 Introduction to Optimization           - Homework
 <!--
 **kbook6/kbook6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.